pymal-developers/pymal/pymal/types/README.md

 Because MAL using a db, there souldn't be anything twice, so we always use set.
 Because we want people to be able to do set-like function on the `set` object we use set.
 Because we don't want people to thing they can change the set we use `frozenset`.
-But we can reload and using `frozenset` so we created our own object!
+But we can't reload and using `frozenset` so we created our own object!

 ### Singleton
 As it's sound, a singleton object (can be created only once).